 Leaders - including managers and supervisors - at Thomson Reuters are expected to hold themselves to the same high standards that they demand of their teams.
-Leaders play an essential role in building a culture of transparency, open communication and trust that extends from colleagues to customers to external business partners.
+Leaders play an essential role in building a culture of transparency, open communication and trust that extends from colleagues to customers to business partners.
 To help achieve this, leaders should:

-- Live our values every day - Listen and take action when team members raise concerns - whether big or small - Be knowledgeable about the laws, rules, regulations and policies that apply to their teams - Personally handle or escalate compliance issues appropriately - Highlight and recognize decisions that honor our values and long-term success over short-term gain - Demonstrate accountability and a willingness to listen to all points of view - Make time to discuss the importance of ethics and compliance regularly with their teams - Encourage colleagues and others to contact their manager, Human Resources, a company lawyer who supports your business or function (referred to as a "company lawyer" throughout this Code) or the Enterprise Compliance team for help when issues or questions arise and to be timely and candid in reporting any unethical or illegal conduct or compliance issues
+- Live our values every day - Listen and take action when team members raise concerns whether big or small - Be knowledgeable about the laws, rules, regulations and policies that apply to their teams - · Personally handle or escalate compliance issues appropriately - Highlight and recognize decisions that honor our values and long-term success over short-term gain - Demonstrate accountability and a willingness to listen to all points of view - Make time to discuss the importance of ethics and compliance regularly with their teams - Encourage colleagues and others to contact their manager or a company lawyer for help when issues or questions arise and to be timely and candid in reporting any unethical or illegal conduct or compliance issues

-Making ethical decisions \bigsiz

-Even those of us who are very familiar with our values, this Code and our policies may find ourselves in situations where we are unsure of what course to take.
+Making ethical decisions Even those of us who are very familiar with our values, this Code and our policies may find ourselves in situations where we are unsure of what course to take.
 In such cases, we can Seek Help.
 Before moving forward, ask these questions: